CPME/mathemagic/README.md

 # TODO
 1. Clean up python output through server (currently outputs in a dict and not pretty)
-1.
-1. Update to use openrouter
+1. Improve CLI (make it pretty)
 1. Add symbolic math support
 1. Add linear algebra support
+1. Update to use openrouter
 1. Add tests
 1. Astropy support?
 1. Auth as alternative to .env for remote use?